 There is also his Keystone Kop routine when Atlas places his own tracker on Dylan.
 Ten calm seconds would have told Dylan that the tracker was on his person, yet he spends a good few minutes running around with his re-enforcements behind him trying to catch himself.

-A clever clue involving the Dylan's shouting of the keyword: Merritt tells the hypnotized members of the audience to tackle the quarterback.
+A clever clue involving Dylan's shouting of the keyword: Merritt tells the hypnotized members of the audience to tackle the quarterback.
 Dylan was the "quarterback" the entire time.

 Merritt throws us a clue at the beginning of the film when he's reading Dylan, noting that Dylan has "daddy issues".
 "Daddy issues" is right.

-This makes even more sense when you think about the first trick we see; a card trick involving the 7 of Diamonds.
+This makes even more sense when you think about the first trick we see: a card trick involving the 7 of Diamonds.
 In the Minor Arcana, the Pentacles (Diamonds) represents material wealth.

-This also adds another level to the film; The 7 of Pentacles represents reaching a new level, or (if predicting the future) that a future success is on its way.
+This also adds another level to the film.
+The 7 of Pentacles represents reaching a new level, or (if predicting the future) that a future success is on its way.

 Not quite zero financial gain - for at least the first two shows (Las Vegas and New Orleans), they're presumably still getting paid for performing.
 And if it took them a year to reach headlining in Vegas status, they would have done a lot of other shows in that time as well.

 Dylan's ultimate revenge isn't just to imprison Thaddeus.
-It was to leave him with the one thing that would hurt him more than anything; a magic trick he couldn't debunk.
+It was to leave him with the one thing that would hurt him more than anything: a magic trick he couldn't debunk.